lostleaf/mcpc15/README.md

-# CoolWildCats NU – ICPC 2015 Mid-Central Regional Solutions
+# CoolWildCats NU – ICPC 2015 Mid-Central Solutions

 This repository contains our team’s solutions to the **ACM-ICPC 2015 Mid-Central USA Regional Contest**.